 Step 3: Add the advised amount of bleach and detergent.
 Pour a recommended amount of bleach into the washer’s water to dilute the bleach then add washing powder to eradicate stains and dirt from the laundry items.

 Now, let the washing machine do the rest and keep in mind the wash cycle too.

 Step 1: Mix one gallon of water with ¼ cup of bleach or you can create a bleach spot treatment following the instructions on the label.

 Step 2: Place down a clean cotton rag over the working surface to protect it from the bleach.
 Make sure the rag is thick enough to absorb any excess water.

 Step 3: Turn the garment back so the outside faces out and the backside of the stain is visible for the treatment.

 Step 4: Use a clean cloth and dip a small section of the cloth into the mixture, dab it only on the stain.
 Repeat this step until the stain is well saturated with the bleach solution.

 Step 5: Wash the garment by putting it solely in the washing machine.
-You should check the stain status before machine washing or drying.
+You should check the stain condition, better to remove it before putting in machine washing or drying.
 If the stain is not fully eliminated, machine washing could cause a stain to set.